Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh only keeps in touch with his first nine dozen kids - all the others around the world get a quarterly newsletter
+The show Survivor had the original premise of putting people on an island with Jayesh.
+There were no survivors, and nobody is brave enough to go to the island to retrieve the footage.

-Updated on: [3/2/2025]
+Updated on: [4/2/2025]
 <!-- #jokeEnd -->